 Credit loss allowance for trade receivables and contract assets is measured applying simplified approach according to IFRS 9 as no significant financing component is included in those assets.
 Lifetime expected credit losses are determined based on the provision matrix, utilizing different credit risk across different receivable groups.
 The groupings are based on aging buckets, geographical regions, existence of collaterals and insolvency proceedings or other evidence of an increased credit risk of the receivables.
 Expected credit loss risks for different receivable groups are based on historical loss rates and management estimates.
-Changes in the credit loss allowance based on lifetime expected credit losses as well as final credit losses are recognized in the statement of income.
+Changes in the credit loss allowance based on lifetime expected credit losses are recognized in the statement of income.